 Rather than keeping all cards in your hand, players put sets of 3 or 4 cards down in the centre of the table.
-Other players can then add to the face up cards to make longer runs, or 4 of a kind.
+Other players can then add to the face-up cards to make longer runs, or 4 of a kind.
 The winner is the first person to run out of all their cards.

-2. Standard Rummy with Scoring
+2. Standard Rummy With Scoring

 Play as standard Rummy, but with several rounds.
-At the end of each round each player with cards in their hands gets points for them.
+At the end of each round, each player with cards in their hands gets points for them.
 Numbered cards are worth their face value, and Jack, Queens and Kings are worth 10 points each.
 Jot the number of points scored in each round for each player, and add them up.

 You can either play one of these two variations:

-- the first player to score 201 loses.
+- The first player to score 201 loses.
 (Or another number agreed at the beginning)

-- the player with the highest number of points at the end loses (when everyone gets bored of playing)
+- The player with the highest number of points at the end loses (when everyone gets bored of playing)

 3. Rummy 500

 Rummy 500 is similar, but slightly different.
 Play in the same way as Standard Rummy making sets of 3s and 4s on the table.
-When one player runs out of cards in his hands the round ends.
+When one player runs out of cards in their hands the round ends.